omgnetwork/elixir-omg/.github/PULL_REQUEST_TEMPLATE.md

-Issue/Task Number:
+:clipboard: Add associated issues, tickets, docs URL here.

-# Overview
+## Overview

 Describe what your Pull Request is about in a few sentences.
-This is a global description that should tell people what your PR is all about.
-Don't go too much into details here.

-# Changes
+## Changes

+Describe your changes and implementation choices.
+More details make PRs easier to review.

 - Change 1
 - Change 2
 - ...

-# Implementation Details

-Describe your changes and implementation choices.
-More details make PRs easier to review.

-# Usage
+## Testing

-Describe how to test your new feature/bug fix.
-Step by step so we can quickly give it a try.
+Describe how to test your new feature/bug fix and if possible, a step by step guide on how to demo this.

-# Impact

-How can this change be deployed?
-Any special requirement?